 Starting with privacy

-Understanding how and why privacy doesn’t conflate with security is important.
+It’s important to understand how and why privacy doesn’t conflate with security.
 Where security is concerned with protecting information, privacy is concerned with its use.
 More importantly, privacy is the failsafe for inevitable security gaps.
 For example, pseudonymization—the method of segregating and scrubbing customer data—is entirely unique to the privacy domain.
 With PII (personally identifiable information) stored elsewhere, PII-sanitized datasets virtually eliminate risk to customer privacy.
 There’s no breach notification required/involved for stolen PII-sanitized data sets per GDPR regulation.
 Brand damage around such leaks is minimal, and little legal action is required after.
 However, the spotlight continues to shine so brightly on security that few resources or attention are spared to make this happen.

 How to shift privacy left